Bit-Developer/online-judge-mean/README.md

 <kbd>![image](/public/questions.png)</kbd>

 # Technology
 The Server is built with Express and MongoDB.
+The used libraries for server are listed as follows.
 * RESTful API: express, express router, mongoose, cors
 * Logging: morgan, winston
 * User Authentication: jsonwebtoken, passport, cookie-parser, express-jwt
 * Import/Export Data: multer, csv-express, fast-csv

-The Client is built with Angular and 3rd-party libraries.
+The Client is built with Angular and 3rd-party libraries, see below.
 * CSS and Icon: bootstrap, font-awesome
 * Rich Text Editor: ngx-editor
 * Code Editor: ngx-monaco-editor